'A fantastic blast': Cork lifeboat crew member retires after 44 years

 A tribute to him on the Facebook page of the Courtmacsherry Harbour Lifeboat said: “Over a lifetime of service, he has visited all the 238 RNLI Lifeboat Stations in the UK, along with those in Ireland and the experienced gained has stood him well in his far flung Engineering Work duties from the Suez Canal in Egypt, to the highlands of Scotland and the lowlands of Skibbereen.
 Always looking for the solution rather than the problem, he has also been a great fundraising volunteer and former Education Officer at our Station.”

-He featured on a recording of the Lifeboat anthem Home from the Sea with Phil Coulter, and he also penned a history of the Courtmacsherry lifeboat in 1995.
+He featured on a recording of the Lifeboat anthem Home from the Sea with Phil Coulter, and he also penned a history of the Courtmacsherry lifeboat in 1995, to coincide with the arrival of the new lifeboat for the area.

 The tribute added: “He has been out in mountainous seas and terrible conditions down through the decades and many are alive today because crewmen like Mícheál are always on call 365 days a year, to help others in distress.”